 The warriors' lives were dedicated to such martial arts as swordsmanship, archery, and horsemanship, which prepared them physically and mentally for any contingency their masters, especially the bakufu, might have to face.
 Loyalty, honor, bravery, and frugality were highly esteemed.
 In earlier times, when the warrior class was in its formative stage, it was through hunting that they first polished their military skills.
 Later, this practice turned into shooting at a target from the back of a running horse.
 Yabusame (流鏑馬), a kind of ceremonial archery on horseback, was first held in 1187 under the auspices of Yoritomo in the grounds of Hachimangu Shrine, and is even today continued as an important and popular annual festival event attracting many on-lookers.

 Arms and swords were very important.
-Okazaki Masamune (岡崎正宗), a skilled sword maker of the late 13th century, lived in Ogigayatsu.
+Okazaki Masamune (岡崎正宗, late 13th to early 14th century), a skilled sword maker, lived in Ogigayatsu (扇ケ谷) and made heigh quality swords.

 Warriors had simple meals twice a day, as did the common people.
 The mainstay was unpolished rice, accompanied by such items as pickled plums, dried jellyfish, beaten and salted abalone, as well as other seafood, venison, boar meat, certain kinds of birds, peaches, chestnuts, and walnuts.
 A typical meal served at a party along with unrefined sake included unpolished rice porridge with millet, jellyfish, Japanese ginger pickled in vinegar, cucumber rubbed with sake lee, grilled and salted sweetfish (ayu,鮎), boiled eggplant, chestnuts, dried persimmons, and a type of carp called funa (鮒).